Modern Humanities

 Enrolment

 Admission to the Master's degree in Modern Humanities is open to graduates in the L-10 class (Humanities).
-Graduates from other bachelor's degree classes can also be admitted if they have acquired a minimum number of credits in certain academic fields, as specified below:
+Graduates from other Bachelor's degree classes may also be eligible for admission, provided that they have obtained a minimum number of credits in specific academic fields during their prior academic studies, as specified below:

 27 credits in the following academic fields: